wangrl2016/machine_learning/python/README.md

 #### 3.3 [The introduction of `List` structure](list_struct.py)

+Python has a great built in list type named `list`.
+List literals are written within square brackets [].

 #### 3.4 [Fibonacci Sequence](fibonacci_series.py)

 The Fibonacci numbers may be defined by the recurrence relation F0 = 0, F1 = 1,